Glocal-Open-Source/volunteer-program-guide/CONTRIBUTING.md

 ## Get Started

 Ready to contribute?
-Here's how to set up `{BOOK NAME}` for local development.
+Here's how to set up `GLOCAL Data Analysis Handbook` for local development.

 1. Fork the repo on GitHub.
 2. Clone your fork locally.